edtau/wgtw/README.md

 # wgtw 1.1
 Application to build question and answer system.
+With this application you have somewhat of a stackoverflow clone and works about the same as that page.
+You can vote up and down the posts, post comments, post answers and questions.
 Built on ANAX-MVC
 # Installation
 To install the application you first need to download a copy please feel either clone or download the package as a zip-file.